 Some issuers also charge a monthly or an annual fee for having your card, regardless of how much you spend.
 Charges will be shown on your statement and should be detailed in your credit card agreement.
 Not all credit cards issuers charge these annual fees, and amounts can vary.Back to top

-How do I avoid paying late or over the limit charges?
+How do I avoid paying late payment charges?

 What do I do if I think I have been incorrectly charged?